united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 msg.topic = "umh/v1/printingCo/lisbon/hall-a/speedmaster106/_analytics/work-order/stop";
 return msg;
 ```
-12. Connect the first rule (top output) of the switch node to the function node.
+12. Connect the first rule (top output) of the switch node to the *workorder-end-handler* function node.
 13. Drag an mqtt out node from the palette to the flow.
 14. Configure the mqtt node to use `united-manufacturing-hub-mqtt` as the Server,
 you can leave the topic empty as we have already set it in the function node.
-15. Connect the function node from step 10 to the mqtt node.
+15. Connect the *workorder-end-handler* function node to the mqtt node.
 16. Now we will create the loop for the state machine.
 17. Drag a function node from the palette to the flow.
 This function will simulate state changes.
-18. Double-click the function node and set the following code:
+18. Double-click the function node, set the name `state-change-simulator`, and set the following code:
 {{< codenew file="../../../static/js/getstarted/simulate-state-changer.js" >}}

 19. Ensure that "Outputs" is set to 2 in the function node.